nooisy/secret-rice-stash/README.md

 about:config > add new property called "ui.systemUsesDarkTheme" > set to *number* 1, boolean wont't work.

 #### Overflow menu tweaks
-Horizontal overflow menu with buttons, no text.<br>
+Horizontal overflow menu with buttons, no text:<br>
 https://github.com/TinyRaindrop/Firefox-UI-customization/blob/master/Navbar/overflow_menu_horizontal.css<br>

 Some add-ons are too wide to be displayed correctly in the overflow menu.
 You can change its width like this:<br>